cybroslabs/ouro-api-shared/gen/markdown/service-system-apiservice.md

 ## GetObjectFlags

-Retrieves the flags associated with the specified object.
+Retrieves feature flags and capability indicators associated with the specified object.
+These flags control what operations or features are available for the object.

 ```proto
 GetObjectFlags(io.clbs.openhes.models.system.ObjectFlagsRequest) returns (io.clbs.openhes.models.system.ObjectFlagsResponse)